Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Introduction

 \subsection{Results}

-In the present paper, we focus on applying the theory of canonical functions to study the power of local consistency checking for constraint satisfaction problems over $\omega$-categorical templates.
-Our objective is two-fold: on the one hand, we wish to obtain generic sufficient conditions that imply that local consistency solves a given CSP, and on the other hand we wish to understand the amount of locality needed for local consistency to solve the CSP, as measured by the so-called \emph{relational width}.
+In the present paper, we focus on applying the theory of canonical functions to study the power of local consistency checking for CSPs with templates within the Bodirsky-Pinsker conjecture, namely, first-order reducts of $k$-homogeneous $\ell$-bounded $\omega$-categorical structures.
+Our objective is threefold: firstly, we wish to obtain generic sufficient conditions that imply that local consistency checking solves a given CSP; secondly, we aim at understanding the amount of locality needed for local consistency methods to solve the CSP, as measured by the so-called \emph{relational width}; and thirdly, we want to show that our sufficient conditions are actually also necessary for certain interesting subclasses.
+We now give a high-level presentation of our results; precise definitions of all concepts mentioned here can be found in the preliminaries.